TemplateMechanics/tf-cdk-python-aws/README.md

 ## 🧰 Cross-Platform Support

-This project is designed to work seamlessly across different operating systems:
+This project is designed to work seamlessly across different operating systems using PowerShell as the primary scripting language:

-### PowerShell vs Makefile
+### PowerShell Cross-Platform Benefits

-You can use either:
-- **Makefile**: Traditional approach for Unix-like systems (macOS/Linux)
-- **make.ps1**: PowerShell script that works on Windows, macOS, and Linux

-The PowerShell script offers several advantages:
+The PowerShell scripts provide numerous advantages:
-- Works on all major platforms (with PowerShell installed)
+- **Unified experience**: Works consistently on Windows, macOS, and Linux
+- **No shell script dependencies**: Everything runs with PowerShell, eliminating the need for separate Bash scripts
-- Provides colored output and better error handling
+- **Rich CLI experience**: Colored output and better error handling
-- Automatically adapts to the operating system
+- **Automatic environment detection**: Adapts to the operating system automatically
-- Creates platform-specific setup scripts that handle environment differences
-- Simplifies Windows development experience
+- **Python environment management**: Handles virtual environment activation across platforms
+- **Simplified development workflow**: One command set for all platforms

 ### Installing PowerShell (if not already available)